krontech/chronos-multi-cam-control/README.md

 ## Network Setup Guide
 For information on "How to setup Chronos camera to the Network", refer to the Network Setup guide https://www.krontech.ca/wp-content/uploads/2020/03/Network-Control-v0.6.5.pdf
-Please note Chronos cameras connected through USB will have a fixed IP address of "192.168.12.1".
-Therefore, only one camera can be connected through USB.
+<b> Note: Chronos cameras connected through USB will have a fixed IP address of "192.168.12.1". </b> Therefore, only one camera can be connected through USB.
 In order to have multiple cameras connected, you would require connection to Ethernet.
 Please consult with your IT Department, if you experience network connectivity issue as most organizations have firewalls set in place.

 For more information on "How to Setup Chronos camera with SMB Network", refer to this guide. https://www.krontech.ca/wp-content/uploads/2020/07/Chronos-SMB-Share-Setup-Guide.pdf